balazser/challenge/README.md

 ### Path finding

-I created a small implementation of the dijkstra algorithm according to an article on the internet to find the optimal path.
+I created a small implementation of the Dijkstra algorithm according to an article on the internet to find the optimal path.

 ### FP

-I used lodash/fp instead of ramda because I did a benchmark before and It showed Lodash FP is almost more faster then ramda.js.
+I used lodash/FP instead of ramda because I did a benchmark before and It showed Lodash FP is almost faster then ramda.js.
 I used benchmark.js for this.

 ### UX/UI

 I did a minimal resource on the internet regarding the UX.
-I placed the images to docs/ux directory.
-To implement the UI and demonstrate an comp library I used bootstrap with Vue.js because it is out of box with many of utility classes.
+I placed the images to docs/UX directory.
+To implement the UI and demonstrate a comp library I used bootstrap with Vue.js because it is out of the box with many utility classes.

 ## Improvements

 - Should add autocomplete to the text field to find the cities easier.
-(Feedback message is added if there is result.)
+(Feedback message is added if there is no result.)

 ## Build Setup